ExSample: Efficient Searches on Video Repositories through Adaptive Sampling

-We used $\alpha_0 = .1$ and $\beta_0 = 1$ in practice, though we did not observe a strong dependence on this value. \begin{highlight} We experimented with alternatives to Thompson sampling, specifically Bayes-UCB~\cite{bayesucb}, which uses upper quantiles from \autoref{eq:gamma} instead of samples to make decisions, but we did not observe significantly different results.\end{highlight}
+We used $\alpha_0 = .1$ and $\beta_0 = 1$ in practice, though we did not observe a strong dependence on this value choice.
+We also experimented with alternatives to Thompson sampling, specifically Bayes-UCB~\cite{bayesucb}, which uses upper distribution quantiles based also on \autoref{eq:gamma} instead of samples to make decisions, but again we did not observe different results.

-\subsubsection{Empirical Validation}
+\subsection{Empirical Validation}

-In this section we provide an empirical validation of the estimates from the previous sections, including \autoref{eq:estimate}, and \autoref{eq:gamma}.
-The question we are interested in is: given an observed $\Ne$ and $n$, what is the true expected $R(n+1)$, and how does it compare to the belief distribution $\Gamma(\Ne,n)$ which we propose using.
+In this section we provide an empirical validation of \autoref{eq:estimate0}, and \autoref{eq:gamma}.
+The question we are interested in is: given an observed $\Ne$ and $n$, what is the true $R(n+1)$, and how does it compare to the belief distribution $\Gamma(\Ne,n)$ from \autoref{eq:gamma}.

 We ran a series of simulation experiments.
-To do this, we first generate 1000 $p_0,p_1,...p_{1000}$ at random to represent 1000 results with different durations.
-To ensure there is duration skew we observe in real data, we use a lognormal distribution to generate the $p_i$.
+We first generate 1000 $p_1,...p_{1000}$ at random to represent 1000 results with different durations.
+To ensure there is skew in the $p$ we use a lognormal distribution to generate the $p_i$.
 To illustrate the skew in the values, the smallest $p_i$ is $3\times10^{-6}$, while the $\max p_i = .15$.
-The median $p_i$ is $1\times10^{-3}$.
-The parameters $\mu_p$ computed from the $p_i$ are $3\times10^{-3}$ and $8\times10^{-3}$ respectively.
+The parameters $\mu_p$ and $\sigma_p$ are $3\times10^{-3}$ and $8\times10^{-3}$ respectively.
 For a dataset with $1$ million frames (about 10 hours of video), these durations correspond to objects spanning from $1/10$ of a second up to about $1.5$ hours, more skew than what normally occurs.